NVIDIA/NeMo/docs/sources/source/nlp/dialogue_state_tracking.rst

 The data represents conversations between a user and a virtual assistant, and it can be used for various dialogue management tasks: intent prediction, slot filling, dialogue state tracking, policy imitation learning, language generation.

-One part of the dialogues in the dataset spans across only a single domain dialogues, use ``--task_name sgd_single_domain`` to use such dialogues.
-Another part focuses only on dialogues that span across multiple domains during a single conversation, ``--task_name sgd_multi_domain`` to train and evaluate on the multi-domain task. ``--task_name sgd_all`` will use all available dialogues for training and evaluation.
+One part of the dialogues in the dataset spans across only a single domain dialogues, use ``--task_name dtsc8_single_domain`` to use such dialogues.
+Another part focuses only on dialogues that span across multiple domains during a single conversation, ``--task_name dstc8_multi_domain`` to train and evaluate on the multi-domain task. ``--task_name dstc8_all`` will use all available dialogues for training and evaluation.

 An example of the data format could be found `here <https://raw.githubusercontent.com/google-research-datasets/dstc8-schema-guided-dialogue/master/train/dialogues_001.json>`_.
 Every dialogue contains the following information: